lanag1/Heuristic-Evaluation/README.md

 # Heuristic Evaluation of New York Government Websites
 ### Lana Garrett | DH101 | Fall 2021
 ## About the project
 #### As the we have moved through history, we can see the great strides our world is making in the technological realm.
 These advances have unfortunately left members of our society in the dark as they feel they do not have access to or knowledge about these technologies.
 The most impacted group being our parents and grandparents.
-This impacts many aspects of their lives as they do day to day tasks, such as making calls, setting appointments, etc. Below I will give a heuristic evaluation of some of these goverment web services specifically, the New York ID website and the New York Coronavirus website, to see how usable and accessible these sites are to the older generations.
+This impacts many aspects of their lives as they do day to day tasks, such as making calls, setting appointments, etc. Below I will give a heuristic evaluation of some of these goverment web services through the using severity rating as outlined [here](https://www.nngroup.com/articles/how-to-rate-the-severity-of-usability-problems/).
+This scale rates from 1-3 with 3 being the most severe and needing the most attention and fixing.
+Specifically, we will be looking at the New York ID website and the New York Coronavirus website, to see how usable and accessible these sites are to the older generations.
 ## [Nielsen's 10 Heuristics Explained](https://www.nngroup.com/articles/ten-usability-heuristics/)

 ### 1: Visibility of System Status